WWPOL/Game-Deals/README.md

 - `price` (Number)
 - `link` (String)
 - `description` (String, Nullable)

+# API
+HTTP REST JSON API.

+All endpoint paths are prefixed with `/api/v0`.

+Data is passed in the body as JSON for POST, PUT, and DELETE requests.
+Data can be passed in the request URL as well, and exclusively in the URL for GET requests.

+## User Endpoints
+### Login
+`POST /user/login`

+Request:

+- `username` (String)
+- `password` (String)

+Response:

+- `token` (String, JWT)

 # Ideas
 - Google docs spreadsheet that Olly adds to, uses a sheets script (javascript) to grab deals he posts and makes a post request to a backend, which then displays the deal on a time line and sends notifications to subscribers